New facility offers badly needed adolescent- and gender-specific treatment in Western PA

 Capretto said although they still commonly see alcohol and marijuana use among the youth they treat, it is the use of prescription medications and heroin that causes a much more rapid progression of negative consequences.

 In 2010, among American youths aged 12 to 17 who needed substance abuse treatment, only 8.4 percent received it.
-This is lower than the percent of Americans overall who receive needed treatment services.
+This is lower than the percentage of Americans overall who receive needed treatment services.

 “Over the past few years we experienced increasing requests for treatment for youth and often had a waiting list for extended periods of time to be admitted into our inpatient unit,” he said. “[The Youth Services Center] has allowed us to treat more adolescents, but it is now full or close to full on most days.
 Although we are pleased that we are able to help more youth, we know that we’re still only reaching a small percentage who need help.
 In my opinion, there clearly is a need for more youth specific treatment services in all counties in Western Pennsylvania, including Allegheny County.”